shrey6162/Questionnaire.github.io/README.md

 ### Objective
 The basic objective of this project is to manage the details of students, examinations, marks, courses and papers in a good manner.
 The performance of the application will be fully control by administrator and administrator can guaranty any one to access.
 The project will reduce the manual process in managing examinations and all issues regarding that.

-Scope -
+➢Scope -
-Scope of this project is very broad in terms of other manually taking exams. <br>
-Few of them are: - <br>
+Scope of this project is very broad in terms of other manually taking exams, few of them are: - <br>
 • This can be used in educational institutions as well as in corporate world. <br>
 • Can be used anywhere any time as it is a web-based application (user Location doesn’t matter). <br>
 • No restriction that examiner has to be present when the candidate takes the test. <br>
 <br>
-Features -
+➢Features -<br>
 • Secure <br>
 • Easy to use <br>
 • Reliable and accurate <br>
 • No need of examiner <br><br>

-Functionalities of the project will be as following: <br>
+➢Functionalities of the project will be as following: <br>
 • Able the examiners to punch the MCQ questions online; <br>
 • Able the users to solve the questions online; <br>
 • Examiners can manage the information regarding exam; <br>